anhkind/multiplication-table-generator/README.md

 ## Printing

 By default, each generated table will be printed on a SEPARATE page.
-To save page, try to combine 4 or 6 sheets into 1 page.
+To save paper, try to combine 4 or 6 sheets into 1 page.